This is one of the topmost asked-about topics. I get asked quite a bit, particularly after the holidays and then on and off throughout the year.

 Email is very much about reflecting your personality in how you choose to communicate.
 Some folks are more chatty and friendly than others.

-Then there are those that, unfortunately, are too curt and to the point and come off as terse or demanding.
-Boy, wouldn’t a thank you or “you’re welcome” soften their communication style, right?
+Then some are too curt and to the point and come off as terse or demanding.
+But, boy, wouldn’t a thank you or “you’re welcome” soften their communication style.

 Whatever your style, it will reflect on what you will be like to communicate with.
-Thank yous are a simple common courtesy that are most definitely worth taking the time to type those 9 little letters for the result provided.
+Thank yous are a simple common courtesy that is most definitely worth taking the time to type those 9 little letters.

 Thank Yous are Time Well Spent

-Especially now with everyone’s schedules and lives upturned, there is a lot more thanking going on.
-And for good reason.
+Especially now, with everyone’s schedules and lives upturned, there is a lot more thanking going on.
+And for a good reason.
 I see folks going above and beyond all day.
 They deserve thank yous so that they know their efforts are appreciated.

-In those type of back and forths it’s not uncommon to receive a reply to your thank you.
-“No problem, don’t hesitate to let me know if I can of further help!”.
-People know we are in trying times and they are making extra efforts to ensure that folks know they are they if they need them.
+In those types of back and forth, it’s not uncommon to receive a reply to your thank you.
+“No problem, don’t hesitate to let me know if I can be of further help!”.
+People know we are in trying times, and they are making extra efforts to ensure that folks know they are there if they need them.

 Do you thank them for the thank you?
 Do you have to respond?